Magoc-s/Magoc-s.github.io/_opportunities/index.md

 This is an opportunity to help shape the conversations in honouring Indigenous science and engineering at ANU and in Australia.

-### About the Bandalang Studio

-The Australian National University School of Engineering established the Bandalang Studio in 2022.
-The studio is a First Nations designed and led Indigenous Engineering Design Studio with the mission to honour, support and learn from Indigenous Knowledge Systems in engineering.

-The Bandalang Studio aims to bolster the research and practice of Indigenous Knowledge in engineering by fostering interdisciplinary collaborations, supporting Indigenous individuals, enterprises, start-ups and their allies.
-Practitioners, researchers and academics from all disciplines are welcome to work within and alongside the Bandalang Studio.

 ### The Bandalang Residency offers

 Residential package equivalent value of up to $25,000.00 and may include: